These instructions explain the steps you must complete after you receive Your Award Notification from TU.

 If this is the first time borrowing loans at TU, you must also:

 If you need to change your loan amount after you accept it, submit a TU Loan Change Form.
 Go to Forms & Online Services.

-If your parent wants to borrow a PLUS Loan, follow our PLUS loan instructions.
+If your parent wants to borrow a PLUS Loan, please follow our PLUS loan instructions.

 If your Award Notification offered you a Federal Work-study (FWS) award, then please review the Federal Work-Study Program information.
 If you think you may be interested in pursuing a FWS job, then accept the award in step 10 above and follow the FWS job search instructions on the FWS Program page.

-If your Award Notification did not offer you any FWS funds, then you can’t pursue FWS jobs, but you can still pursue many other part-time jobs both on and off-campus.
+If your Award Notification did not offer you any FWS funds, then you can’t earn FWS funds, but you can still pursue many other part-time jobs on and off-campus.
 Visit the Career Center’s Student Employment page.